 Under the provision of FAS 123(R), tax deductions associated with our stock based compensation plans in excess of the compensation cost recognized are recorded as an increase to additional paid in capital and reflected as a financing cash flow in the statement of cash flows.
-In the current quarter, all options exercised were incentive stock options for which no tax deduction was immediately available.
-Accordingly, the adoption of FAS 123(R) did not impact our consolidated statements of cash flows for the period ended March 31, 2006.
+In the first six months of 2006, almost all options exercised were incentive stock options for which no tax deduction was immediately available.
+Accordingly, the adoption of FAS 123(R) did not have a material impact on our consolidated statements of cash flows for the six month period ended June 30, 2006.

-In September 2005, the Emerging Issues Task Force issued Issue No. 04-13 (EITF 04-13), "Accounting for Purchases and Sales of Inventory with the Same Counterparty."
+In September 2005, the Emerging Issues Task Force issued Issue No. 04-13(EITF04-13), "Accounting for Purchases and Sales of Inventory with the SameCounterparty."
 The EITF concluded that inventory purchases and sales transactions with the same counterparty should be combined for accounting purposes if they were entered into in contemplation of each other.
-The EITF provided indicators to be considered for purposes of determining whether such transactions are entered into in contemplation of each other.
+The EITFprovided indicators to be considered for purposes of determining whether such transactions are entered into in contemplation of each other.
 Guidance was also provided on the circumstances under which nonmonetary exchanges of inventory within the same line of business should be recognized at fair value.
-EITF 04-13 will be effective in reporting periods beginning after March 15, 2006.
-The adoption of EITF 04-13 will cause inventory purchases and sales under buy/sell transactions, which were recorded gross as purchases and sales, to be treated as inventory exchanges.
-We have not entered into the type of transactions covered under EITF 04-13, so we do not expect EITF 04-13 to have a material impact on our results of operations, financial condition or cash flows.
+EITF 04-13 was effective in reporting periods beginning after March 15, 2006.
+We have not entered into the type of transactions covered under EITF 04-13, sowe do not expect EITF 04-13 to have a material impact on our results of operations, financial condition or cash flows.

-In June 2005, the FASB issued Financial Accounting Standards No. 154, "Accounting Changes and Error Corrections," which establishes new standards on accounting for changes in accounting principles.
+In June 2005, the FASB issued Financial Accounting Standards No. 154, "AccountingChanges and Error Corrections," which establishes new standards on accounting for changes in accounting principles.
 Under this new rule, all such changes must be accounted for by retrospective application to the financial statements of prior periods unless it is impracticable to do so.
 FAS 154 completely replaces APB 20 and FAS 3, though it carries forward the guidance in those pronouncements with respect to accounting for changes in estimates, changes in the reporting entity, and the correction of errors.
 FAS 154 is effective for accounting changes and error corrections made in fiscal years beginning after December 15, 2005, with early adoption permitted for changes and corrections made in years beginning after May 2005.
 The application of FAS 154 does not affect the transition provisions of any existing pronouncements, including those that are in the transition phase as of the effective date of FAS 154.
 Implementation of this statement did not have a material impact on our results of operations, financial condition or cash flows.